bw0rth/pync/docs/source/common/proxy-command.rst

 a SOCKS or HTTP ProxyCommand for ssh(1)
 ***************************************

 You can tunnel **pync**'s traffic through a SOCKS or HTTP proxy server by using the
--X flag to specify the protocol (SOCKS v5)

-The -x flag is used to specify the address of the proxy server while -X is used to specify the protocol of the proxy server:
+-X flag to specify the protocol (default: SOCKS v5) and -x to specify the address of the proxy server:

 .. code-block:: sh

-    pync -X proxy_proto -x proxy_addr[:proxy_port] dest port
+    pync [-X proto] -x addr[:port] dest port

 By passing this command to the SSH ProxyCommand option, you can create an SSH client that tunnels it's connection through